stratosphereips/NetSecGame/README.md

     "known_data":{}
 }
 ```
-Empty set() mean no values, and the set of controlled hosts must be filled.
+An empty set() means no values.
+The set of `controlled_hosts` must be filled with 1. the external command and control host for exfiltration and 2. if the agent starts from a deterministic host, then add it here.
 The IP where exfiltration must happen must be controlled by the attacker or otherwise it will not succeed.
-To force the starting position of the attacker to be random in the network, the controlled hosts must be a network such as `"192.168.2.0/24"`.
+To force the starting position of the attacker to be random in the network, just put random_start=True in the environment initialization.
 When the game starts, the known networks and known hosts of the attacker are updated to include the controlled hosts and the network where the controlled hosts is.

 The `defender_position` parameter in the initialization of the env can only be for now `True` or `False`.